Cloudpunk

 Cloudpunk is a cyberpunk adventure game developed by German studio Ion Lands and published by Maple Whispering Limited for Microsoft Windows on 23 April 2020.
 The game was ported by Madrid-based Stage Clear Studios to Nintendo Switch, PlayStation 4 and Xbox One on 15 October 2020.
-It was later released for the PlayStation 5 on 19 August 2022, and Xbox Series X/S on 16 October 2023, respectively.
+It was later released for the PlayStation 5 on 19 August 2022, and Xbox Series X/S on 16 October 2023.

 Gameplay

 The player takes control of Rania, a new driver for the "semi-legal" delivery company Cloudpunk.
 The player has to maneuver a HOVA (flying car), through a futuristic city, collecting and delivering packages as well as passengers.
 It is also possible to park the car on certain parking spaces and explore parts of the city on foot.
 During some missions, the player can make decisions that influence the outcome.
 Furthermore, the player can collect optional story items that are scattered throughout the city to unlock additional side quests.
 It is possible to upgrade the HOVA to increase the speed and durability, as well as buy items to decorate Rania's apartment.